Everything You Need to Know About CE Marking When Buying a Boat

 In the third step, you will need the following things:

 - The declaration of conformity which should include the manufacturer’s name and address, his authorized representative, the product’s description, references to the harmonized standards that were used, the name and address of the notified body. identification of the person who has the right to sign on behalf of the builder or his authorized representative and a reference type to the EC examination certificate that was issued by the responsible notified body,

 - A hull identification number (HIN) or identification number (CIN) on the transom or stern.
 Every boat must have an identification number that includes the unique serial number. the country of manufacture, the model year and the year of production and the manufacturer's code.

 - The post-construction certificate issued by the notified body.

 - A manufacturer’s plate that has the CE mark on it.
 Each boat should have a permanent plate that has to be mounted apart from the boat hull identification number and should contain information as the name of the manufacturer, the boat design category, the CE marking, the maximum load recommended by the manufacturer and the maximum number of people allowed on board.

 - The noise emissions certificate issued by the notified body (only, if applicable).

 - An owner's manual used as a guide for the owner for safety purposes.
-It is important that the guide is in the language of the EEA state in which it will be put onto market.
+It is important that the guide is in the language of the EEA state in which it will be put onto the market.

 As every year new regulations are being added, we recommend to regularly check the CE regulations.
-Moreover, it has to be noted that interpretation and application of the regulations can vary by country.
+Moreover, it has to be noted that the interpretation and application of the regulations can vary by country.
 In addition, some maritime offices might add or even change regulations so that their own requirements are met.
-Therefore we advise to ask your maritime office for a copy of the regulations that they are using.
+Therefore we advise asking your maritime office for a copy of the regulations that they are using.

 Don’t miss out on valuable information from Boatshop24.com!
 Subscribe to our newsletter in order to receive more boating guides, special offers and news from the boating industry.
 Subscribe now!